postmates/hopper/README.md

 ### Won't this fill up my disk?

-Nope!
+Maybe!
 Each Sender has a notion of the maximum bytes it may read--which you can set explicitly when creating a channel with `channel_with_max_bytes`--and once the Sender has gone over that limit it'll attempt to mark the queue file as read-only and create a new file.
 The